marc2332/carlo-template/readme.md

 # CarloJS template

-This is a template which aims to show how Carlo works.
+This is a template which aims to show how Carlo could read a file.

 Carlo source code: https://github.com/GoogleChromeLabs/carlo